Healthdirect Free Australian health advice you can count on.

 GORD can also cause other problems such as:

 Some people may also find swallowing painful.
-This is caused by ulcers in the oesophagus and can happen with hot or cold solids or liquids.
+This is caused by ulcers in your oesophagus (food pipe).

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.